qri-io/rfcs/text/0031-expanded_remove.md

 Running `save` with the `--amend` flag replaces the current HEAD with a new commit.
 This is pulled directly from git.

-Adding an `--amend` flag has the UX advantage of working language that resembles "undo" directly into the save command, which users will be familiar with before they ever need `delete`.
+Adding an `--amend` flag has the UX advantage of working language that resembles "undo" directly into the save command, which users will be familiar with before they ever need `remove`.
 As a git user I (b5) learned to use `--amend` before `rebase`, which I admit wasn't great, but allowed me to stick with git long enough to understand what rebase did.

 Users should come to think of `--amend` as a shortcut: